OpenCollarTeam/opencollarteam.github.io/index.md

 # How you can help
 Please report any bugs you find or feature requests to the OpenCollar bug tracker at our [issues page](https://github.com/OpenCollarTeam/OpenCollar/issues).
 Find the source code at our [github](https://github.com/OpenCollarTeam/OpenCollar).

-# OpenCollar Partners
+# OpenCollar Headquarters

-OpenCollar help can be found at our social partner, the [OpenCollar Theater](http://maps.secondlife.com/secondlife/KBar%20West/23/97/1001) at KBar West.
-See the links at the top of every page for our lists of partners and applications to become one!
+OpenCollar help can be found at our [Headquarters](http://maps.secondlife.com/secondlife/KBar%20West/28/80/1201).
+Also see the following for our lists of partners and applications to become one!

 - Distributors -- Please visit our official [Distributors](/OpenCollar-Distributors-and-Designers) for OpenCollar vendors and so much more!
 - Designers -- For wonderful designers, and an impressive list of creators, visit our [Design Partners](/Open-Collar-Designers)!